Energy Storage and the New Grid - Highlights from the ASHRAE 2019 Winter Conference

 As DER [Distributed Energy Resources] technologies and strategies, EVs [Electric Vehicles], and IoT [Internet of Things] continue to proliferate, and the traditional grid evolves to a smart grid, the relationship between buildings and the grid will change.
 Buildings will become active partners in the electricity sector.

 At Axiom Exergy, we are excited to be enabling supermarkets to actively participate in the new grid with the Refrigeration Battery and our intelligent software platform.
 It’s an exciting time to be in the industry, and this recent ASHRAE conference just further reinforced that sentiment.
+If you’re interested in learning how to optimize your grocery store or refrigerated warehouse, contact us today.

 John is the VP of Sales and Marketing at Axiom Exergy.